 Fortunately, this gave him more time to focus on his artwork.
 With no formal education in the arts, he believes that his ability to create such beautiful works is “a God-given gift.”
 His home studio is filled with pieces in progress, some half constructed, but everything seems to have its place.
 The studio space is filled with shelves and bins all sorted with parts from old appliances, collected from scrapping or donated by friends.

 He still suffers from seizure today, saying that he has both “hysterical and hypnotic seizures.”
-During his hypnotic seizures he may freeze, or black out, for hours without realizing that time has past.
-In addition to this, Thomas has been struggling with his migraines since before 2012.
+During his hypnotic seizures he may freeze, or black out, for hours without realizing that time has passed.
+In addition to this, Thomas has been struggling with his migraines since before his major seizure.

 These migraines often cause him to be up all night, sometimes for days.
 He tried to combat these migraines with “handfuls” of painkillers like Aleve and Tylenol, but it was killing his liver and kidneys.
 Thomas said he was able to detox from the painkillers and is now on a healthy diet.
 This struggle with migraines and his bouts of seizures is the inspiration for nearly all of his work, he said.
 A healthy and regulated diet has helped him to lessen the frequency of his seizures and his migraines are less intense.
 Thomas has plans to use his gift as a platform for other migraine sufferers, or anyone with health issues, and is planning to return to school for his Master’s in art therapy.